Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Fast but weak optimal processes

-Figure~\ref{fig: map_weak} shows the performance $\mathcal{P}$ (Eq.~(\ref{eq: performance})) of the optimal protocols that minimize (\ref{eq: irr_work}) for an extensive variation of the relative switch, $\Delta\lambda/\lambda_{i}$, of the control parameter and of the protocol duration $\tau$.
+Figure~\ref{fig: map_weak} shows the performance $\mathcal{P}$ (Eq.~(\ref{eq: performance})) of the approximate optimal protocols that minimize (\ref{eq: irr_work}) for an extensive variation of the relative change $\Delta\lambda/\lambda_{i}$ of the control parameter, and of the protocol duration $\tau$.
 Analogously to the results of Fig.~\ref{fig: map_slow}, the work performed along the approximate optimal protocol was obtained from the numerical simulations of Eq.~(\ref{eq: langevin}) using $10^{5}$ trajectories.
-As expected, the performance is excellent in the region of $\Delta\lambda/\lambda_{i}\ll 1$.
+Again, the performance is excellent in the region of $\Delta\lambda/\lambda_{i}\ll 1$.
 Nevertheless, it remains very good in most part of the far-from-equilibrium region.
-This is in clear contrast to the performance of optimal protocols obtained in Sec.~\ref{sec:optslow} using the geometric approach.
+This is in clear contrast to the performance of optimal protocols obtained in Sec.~\ref{sec:optslow}, using the geometric approach.

-The very good performance of the protocols minimizing (\ref{eq: irr_work}) far from equilibrium is corroborated in Fig.~\ref{fig: average_work_weak}.
-There, it is shown that when we drive the Brownian particle using the approximate optimal protocols, the work performed is almost indistinguishable from that using the exact optimal protocol (\ref{eq: exact}) even when $\Delta\lambda/\lambda_{i} > 1$.
-The validity of Eq.~(\ref{eq: irr_work}) is however much more restricted.
+The outstanding performance of the protocols minimizing (\ref{eq: irr_work}) far from equilibrium is substantiated in Fig.~\ref{fig: average_work_weak}.
+There, it is shown that when we drive the Brownian particle using the approximate optimal protocols, the work performed is almost indistinguishable from that using the exact optimal protocol (\ref{eq: exact}), even when $\Delta\lambda/\lambda_{i} > 1$.
+The validity of Eq.~(\ref{eq: irr_work}) is, however, restricted to a small range.